ZIMBABWE: The Exorcism of a Spinster - Hope Masike

 Breaking through boundaries in multiple senses, the Zimbabwean musician and singer shines a light on feminist issues in her native country

-“Masike continues in the line of African feminist musician trailblazers like the previously reviewed Angélique Kidjo, by using her music not only to entertain, but to try and change society and open minds to new ideas.”
+“Masike continues in the line of African feminist musician trailblazers Angélique Kidjo, by using her music not only to entertain, but to try and change society and open minds to new ideas.”

 Masike is not content to just deal with hefty topics in her music alone; her choice of instrument is itself a feminist statement.
-Masike plays the mbira, occasionally known as a thumb piano due to the fact one plays its metal tines with one’s thumb but the sound is closer to that of a glockenspiel, an instrument native to the Shona people of Zimbabwe.
+Native to the Shona people of Zimbabwe the mbira is Masike's instrument of choice; for the unitiated, it is occasionally known as a thumb piano due to the fact one plays its metal tines with one’s thumb but the sound is closer to that of a glockenspiel.
 Mbira playing has been historically dominated by men, perhaps the most famous of which is the Lion of Zimbabwe himself, Thomas Mapfumo, and Masike was able to break the mould.
 Masike’s renown is such that she has become known as the Princess of the Mbira, and her mastery of this instrument is on display on this album.
-The opening track, Gomba, starts with the sound of the mbira, and this has another subtle meaning, as in Shona culture, the mbira is associated with healing and religious ceremonies, and as such it could be a subversive dig at the use of mbira at a potential exorcism, but also it could be seen as Masike herself reclaiming that association; the album itself is an act of healing and growth by breaking societal barriers for women in Zimbabwe.
+The opening track, Gomba, starts with the sound of the mbira.
+This has another subtle meaning, as in Shona culture, the mbira is associated with healing and religious ceremonies, and as such it could be a subversive dig at the use of mbira at a potential exorcism, but also it could be seen as Masike herself reclaiming that association; the album itself is an act of healing and growth by breaking societal barriers for women in Zimbabwe.

 What is good about the album is that for all its lofty ideals, it delivers on being a good, enjoyable, eminently listenable album, if not an album that keeps me going back to it incessantly.
-I would struggle to hum any of the tunes after listening, but nonetheless I like all the songs, and it is very consistent, and equally I would struggle to name one I thought was worse than the others.
-That said, I think Idenga, the second track, is probably the best song on the album, with a strong beat and chorus, one that stays true to her Zimbabwean roots, but sounds modern and fresh at the same time, and this is a musical theme throughout the album.
+I would struggle to hum any of the tunes after listening, but nonetheless I like all the songs, and it is very consistent.
+Equally, I would have difficulty to name one I thought was worse than the others.
+That said, I think Idenga, the second track, is probably the best song on the album, with a strong beat and chorus, one that stays true to her Zimbabwean roots, but sounds modern and fresh at the same time, which is a musical theme throughout the album.
 Because of the prominence of the mbira and the choral backing vocals, it sounds very traditional at points, but there is also an element of pop music in the mix, which once again shows Masike's desire to take her culture into a new dimension.

 All quotes taken from this article on worldmusic.net, where Masike explains some of the context around the album.